-Child Custody Lawyer Serving Lewisville, Carrollton, Denton, Little Elm, Frisco, The Colony, Flower Mound, Corinth, and Dallas.
+Child Custody Lawyer Serving Lewisville, Carrollton, The Colony, Denton, and Flower Mound

-Having to fight for custody of your children is one of the most stressful events of your life.
-Whether you are seeking custody for the first time in a divorce or paternity dispute, or seeking enhanced custody or decision-making rights, or seeking to enforce an existing custody order, we understand what you are going through.
-As an experienced Lewisville child custody lawyer, Ms. Parker also understands what it takes to win a custody case or establish certain decision-making rights and enforce existing custody orders in the Texas courts.
+Having to fight for custody of your children is never easy.
+Whether you are seeking custody for the first time in a divorce or paternity dispute, seeking enhanced custody rights, or seeking to enforce an existing custody order, we understand what you are going through.
+As an experienced Lewisville child custody lawyer, Ms. Parker also understands what it takes to win custody rights or enforce existing custody orders in Texas courts.

 About Texas Child Custody (Conservatorship) Orders

 In Texas, child custody is referred to as “conservatorship.”
-Conservatorship is a legal term used in Texas to mean “decision-making” right.
-There is a laundry-list of rights that have been granted under Texas law for parents.
-In granting conservatorship, the Texas courts hear evidence pertaining to the best interests of the child and grant custody based on this standard.
-This is true even where the child is of adequate age (twelve years or older) to express his or her wishes to the court.
+The Texas Legislature created this term to mean "decision-making" and provides a laundry list of decision-making rights in the Texas Family Code.
+In granting conservatorship or decision-making rights, the courts want to hear evidence pertaining to the best interests of the child, and grant custody based on this standard.
+This is true even when the child is of the appropriate age (twelve years or older) to express his or her wishes to the court.

 A conservatorship order will typically either:

 - Grant sole custody to one parent or another suitable family member, giving that person exclusive custody and decision-making rights with regard to the child;

 - Grant joint custody, giving the parents equal custody and decision-making rights; or,

 - Grant joint custody, but give one parent greater custody and decision-making rights than the other.